A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions: Results

-The VSSTW analysis in this paper resulted in detections of 8 solar flares \hdm{during the 24th solar cycle}, including FLSF 2011-03-07, FLSF 2011-09-06, FLSF 2012-03-07, FLSF 2012-07-06, FLSF 2013-10-11, FLSF 2014-02-25, FLSF 2014-09-01, and FLSF 2017-09-10.
+The VSSTW analysis in this paper resulted in detections of eight solar flares \hdm{during the 24th solar cycle}, including FLSF 2011-03-07, FLSF 2011-09-06, FLSF 2012-03-07, FLSF 2012-07-06, FLSF 2013-10-11, FLSF 2014-02-25, FLSF 2014-09-01, and FLSF 2017-09-10.
 Thus, the number of solar flares \hdm{during the 24th solar cycle} detected with a VSSTW technique increased more than 2.5 times compared with the previous search performed by \citet[][]{PMV2021}.
 In addition to the three solar flares with the highest fluence from \citet[][]{PMV2021}, the VSSTW analysis also revealed two more solar flares, namely FLSF 2014-02-25 and FLSF 2011-03-07, with fluences higher than $1$ cm$^{-2}$.
-The other three detected flares, FLSF 2011-09-06, FLSF 2012-07-06, and FLSF 2013-10-11 have fluences, $0.87\pm0.17$ cm$^{-2}$, $0.100\pm0.021$ cm$^{-2}$, and $0.262\pm0.013$ cm$^{-2}$, respectively \citep[][]{LATsolarCat}.
+The other three detected flares, FLSF 2011-09-06, FLSF 2012-07-06, and FLSF 2013-10-11, have fluences of $0.87\pm0.17$ cm$^{-2}$, $0.100\pm0.021$ cm$^{-2}$, and $0.262\pm0.013$ cm$^{-2}$, respectively \citep[][]{LATsolarCat}.
 Thus, the VSSTW analysis presented in this paper allowed us to lower a fluence for solar flares detected by means a VSSTW technique from $10$ cm$^{-2}$ to below $1$ cm$^{-2}$.

-\hdm{Besides the solar flares from} \citet[][]{LATsolarCat}, \hdm{the present VSSTW analysis resulted in a detection of $\gamma$-ray emission from a solar flare on the 31st of December 2023.
-The signal based on the VSSTW analysis occurred on 2023 December 31 and its $\gamma$-ray emission is confined within two 6-hour intervals.
-The HEALPix pixel corresponding to this transient source has coordinates (RA, Dec)=(280\fdg86, -23\fdg18).} Figure \ref{F3} \hdm{shows a local significance map centered on this position.
-The corresponding solar flare occurred during the 25th solar cycle that started in 2019 and was classified as an X5.0 flare} \burl{https://svs.gsfc.nasa.gov/14497/}. \hdm{It is the largest flare since September 10, 2017 when an X8.2 flare occurred.}
+\hdm{In addition to the solar flares from} \citet[][]{LATsolarCat}, \hdm{the present VSSTW analysis resulted in a detection of $\gamma$-ray emission from a solar flare on 2023 December 31.
+The signal based on the VSSTW analysis occurred on 2023 December 31 and its $\gamma$-ray emission is confined within two six-hour intervals.
+The HEALPix pixel corresponding to this transient source has coordinates (R.A., Dec)=(280\fdg86, -23\fdg18).} Figure \ref{F3} \hdm{shows a local significance map centred on this position.
+The corresponding solar flare occurred during the 25th solar cycle that started in 2019 and was classified as an X5.0 flare}\footnote{\burl{https://svs.gsfc.nasa.gov/14497/}}. \hdm{It is the largest flare since September 10, 2017 when an X8.2 flare occurred.}